 My father would not think of divorcing my mother, even if he met someone else during her illness and life.
 I think he has too much respect for her and their relationship, yes life goes on for the one living a normal (?) life, but still the sick spouse and family (let alone themselves) deserve some respect.
 When and where has it ever been stated that life would be easy?!

 What the hell is Pat Robertson thinking, absolving this gentleman?
 I think the gentleman needs to look in his own heart for what is right.
-He shouldn’t go looking for permission from a man of GOD (I use that term loosely!) to divorce his spouse and load them in a facility because they are no longer here (mentally that is) and move on with his own life .
+He shouldn’t go looking for permission from a man of GOD (I use that term loosely!) to divorce his spouse and load them in a facility because they are no longer here (mentally that is) so he can move on with his own life .

 I guess Pat Robertson may have finally jumped the shark!
 To all the people watching “The 700 Club”, perhaps you need a new Televangelist.